All Articles/

 Scorpions seek shelter under rocks, logs, and debris during daylight hours.
 Effective control involves:

-• Removing rock piles and landscape timber near foundations
+• Removing rock piles and landscape timber near foundations.

-• Sealing gaps around utility penetrations with expanding foam
+• Sealing gaps around utility penetrations with expanding foam.

-• Installing door sweeps and weatherstripping to eliminate entry points
+• Installing door sweeps and weatherstripping to eliminate entry points.

-• Maintaining vegetation-free zones of 2-3 feet around structures
+• Maintaining vegetation-free zones of 2-3 feet around structures.

 Safe Removal Techniques

 When scorpions are discovered indoors, use long-handled tools for removal rather than direct contact.
 A UV flashlight reveals scorpions after dark, as they fluoresce under blacklight.
-Never reach into areas you cannot see clearly, particularly in garages and storage areas.

 Seasonal Rodent Prevention